10 Common Mistakes To Avoid When Self-Publishing Your Non-Fiction Book

 Mistake # 4: Not Enough Proofreading

 Find every typo and grammatical error in the book.
-Don’t be afraid to hire a professional proofreader.
+Do not be afraid to hire a professional proofreader.
 A professional can find mistakes that you have overlooked a hundred times.
+Use grammar software on your text before sending it to a professional.

 Mistake # 5: Missing ISBN

-Include an ISBN number and barcode on the back cover.
-Include the ISBN number on your copyright page.
-No retailer will sell your book without one.
+Include an ISBN and barcode on the back cover.
+Include the ISBN on your copyright page.
+No retailer will sell your book without it.

 Mistake # 6: Improper Structure